filipjares/mkr/README.txt

 course) at CTU / FEE (Czech Technical University, Faculty of Electrical Engineering) from fall/winter 2011/2012.

+Read src/README.txt for information about how to build the source.

 Authors:
 	Filip Jares	jaresfil@fel.cvut.cz
 	Tomas Juchelka	juchetom@fel.cvut.cz